itsDigvijaysing/What-I-Learned/Salesforce/Admin/Notes.md

 - Opportunity splits - Used to split revenue credit for opportunities.
 (If multiple people (Team) working on same opp then after closed won it will split credit as set values (total of splits do not need to add up 100%))
 - Quotes - They are basically like template on which we can add extra sales details. & opportunity can have multiple quotes but only 1 quote will synced to opportunity.
 (Quote Template, Quote PDF)
 - Multiple things are by default disable so we have to enable it to use it.
+- Lead Scoring - Score a Lead based on Criteria.
+- Einstein Lead Scoring - Uses AI to Score leads based on company successful conversion pattern.
+(Score 0 to 99)(Use Org Model or Global Model)
+- Einstein Opportunity Scoring - AI to score opp based on your successful conversion patterns in company.
+(Score 0 to 99)(Use Org Model or Global Model)
+- Opportunity Team Selling - Used when multiple users of team want to work on same opportunity.
+(It's required for Opportunity Split)
+- System Admin - Have Acess to all records.
+- Contact Roles in Opp - It's used to link Contact roles to opportunity.
+- Lead Queue - It's holding area for leads until they are assigned owner.
+While creating Lead Queue we can give its access as per users, Public Groups, Roles...
+- Lead Assignment Rules - Automatically assign leads to users or queues based on criteria we define.
+- Web to Leads - Leads are created from online forms.
+(Can also use reCaptcha to reduce Spam)
+- Campaign - Used to Track Marketing Efforts.
+- Campaign  Influence - Used to Track Impact of Campaign
+- Data Import Wizard - Used to Import Data.
+- Data Loader - Used to Export Data.
+- Macros - Users can run macros to complete repetitive tasks—selecting an email template, sending an email to a customer, updating the case status—all in a single click.
+A macro is a set of instructions that tells the system how to complete a task.
+- Single Sign On (SSO) - Even if we click on forgot password for resetting password admin is required, directly by user not happen.

 ## Security: